Towards Rigorous Understanding of Neural Networks via Semantics-preserving Transformations: Related Work

 \subsection{Machine Learning Explainability}

-In recent years, explainable machine learning (XML) as a subfield of machine learning has seen a surge of activity.
-In line with existing machine learning research, XML focuses on approaches that scale efficiently at the cost of precision and comprehensibility.
+In recent years, explainable AI (XAI) as a subfield of machine learning has seen a surge of activity.
+In line with existing machine learning research, XAI focuses on approaches that scale efficiently at the cost of precision and comprehensibility.

-Due to vast amount of work in this direction we can only provide sketch of the field here which, from our perspective, is characterized by is use of 'traditional' deep learning technologies such as gradient based optimization and its focus on directly investigating the neural networks themselves in an approximative fashion and without explicit link to some semantic model.
+Due to vast amount of work in this direction we can only provide sketch of the field here, which from our perspective is characterized by is use of `traditional' deep learning technologies such as gradient based optimization and its focus on directly investigating the neural networks themselves in an approximate fashion and without explicit link to some semantic model.

-A typical example of a gradient-based method is activation maximization~\cite{mahendran2016visualizing,selvaraju2017grad} which seeks to find, for one class $C$ and network $N$, the input $\vec x$ for which $\sem{\vec x}$ is maximal for class $C$.
-Being based on gradient based optimization this approach is clear approximate.
+A typical example of a gradient-based method is activation maximization~\cite{mahendran2016visualizing,selvaraju2017grad}, which seeks to find, for one class $C$ and network $N$, the input $\vec x$ for which $\sem{\vec x}$ is maximal for class $C$.
+Being based on gradient based optimization, this approach is clearly approximate.

 Other examples of approaches working on the neural network level are frequently found in attribution methods.
 Attribution methods focus on attributing a prediction $\sem{N}(\vec x) = y$, to parts of the input that one deems responsible for this prediction.
 In general, this question is unclear and subjective.
 As a consequence, there exist multiple different methods that attribute the prediction differently to the original input.
 Examples include gradient based saliency maps~\cite{simonyan2013deep,mundhenk2019efficient}, layer-wise relevance propagation (LRP)~\cite{bach2015pixel} and deep taylor decomposition~\cite{montavon2017explaining}.
 As attribution is natural to answer for linear models, these methods focus on linearly approximating the model (gradient based saliency maps) or parts of the model (LRP and deep taylor decomposition).
 The latter methods depend strongly on the neural network architecture and not on its semantics.